acdcjunior/acdcjunior.github.io/_posts/2017-07-25-when-to-write-unit-tests-integration-or-end-to-end-tests.md

 But they are key when you want to be consistently fast.

 # So, who needs tests?

+> *"We have users, we don't need tests!"*

+Indeed.
+Users are a very effective tool in finding bugs.
+But they are also the more stressful and costly one (maybe not the most costly to you, but certainly the most costly to the overall business).

 Only those who:
 - really don't like bugs